Rightpoint/BonMot/README.md

 ## Special Characters

 You can easily access those hard-to-find special characters using the `BONSpecial` class.
 These include the No-Break Space, En and Em Spaces, various kinds of dashes, and more.
 If it’s hard to see in your source code or debug logs, it belongs in `BONSpecial`.
 If you want to add special characters to BonMot, add them to `BONSpecialGenerator.swift` (requires Xcode 7), run `swift BONSpecialGenerator.swift`, and submit a pull request!
 See `SpecialCharactersCell.m` in the sample project for some examples of how to use `BONSpecial`.

+## Querying Properties

+Every `BONChain` is backed by a `BONText` object, which you can access through `BONChain`’s `.text` property.
+Use a chain’s `BONText` if you need to extract properties.
+This can be useful, for example, when vending a `BONChain` from a view model.

 ## UIKit Utilities